zacharopoulou/TotalAnnotator/README.md

 ## Benchmark Review

-TotalAnnotator also includes a secondary, standalone benchmark-review workflow for evaluating annotators without changing the main `run-config` pipeline.
+BioAnnoHUb also includes a secondary, standalone benchmark-review workflow for evaluating annotators without changing the main `run-config` pipeline.

 The first supported benchmark is NCBI Disease, focused on disease spans from `bern2`, `pubtator3`, and `flair`.